 Disney has had a lot of success producing blockbusters.
 In 2016 five of the top five biggest movies measured by worldwide box-office were Disney.
-At this writing 2017 three of the top five movies by worldwide box-office are from Disney.
+When I wrote this in 2017 three of the top five movies by worldwide box-office were from Disney.
 This success is based on five strategies.

 These five strategies are Star Wars, Marvel, Pixar, Disney's non-Pixar animated movies, and live action remakes of past Disney animated movies.